 Incorporating a rental business protects a landlord’s assets from debtors and lawsuits, offers various tax benefits, and streamlines property management.
 An LLC or corporation are two of the most common business structures landlords can choose from to reap the most legal and organizational benefits.

-After incorporation, corporation owners must create a shareholder agreement to agree on matters such as shareholder powers, profit and loss distribution, and management.
+After incorporation, corporations must create a shareholder agreement to agree on matters such as shareholder powers, profit and loss distribution, and management.

 New lease agreements may not be necessary if you already had one in place before incorporating.
 However, consider asking existing tenants to sign a lease amendment that acknowledges the change in ownership.